 When kittens are born, there’s no way of knowing their eye color.
 In fact, they won’t even open their eyes until they’re about a week old.
 When you finally get a glimpse of those baby peepers, they will be an adorable blue.

 Different than the other eye colors, blue eyes are caused by a lack of melanin in the iris.
 There’s actually no pigmentation, and the blue color comes from the way light refracts through the rounded surface of the eye.
-It’s the same phenomena that happens when you look at a rounded piece of clear glass at certain angles.
+It’s the same phenomenon that happens when you look at a rounded piece of clear glass at certain angles.

 All kittens are born with blue eyes, and they stay blue until they develop the melanin needed for a different color (unless their DNA codes for blue eyes, and then their eyes remain generally the same).
 You’ll usually notice a kitten’s eyes changing color when they’re around six weeks old.
 It’s a gradual process, and some cats don’t grow into their true eye color until they’re around six months.